 Batteries: 30 kWhrs of Li primary batteries have been purchased and delivered.
 The proposed battery package would allow a 31-42 day-long deployment.
 Considering that 6 sedimentary flows are expected between November 2024 and March 2025, the probability that a sedimentary flow will be monitored during the deployment of the DAS prototype in early 2025 is high.

-Connectors: Rubber molded cables have been purchased from Subconn, the fiber optic penetrators are proving harder to procure in Ti, but this will hopefully be resolved and on order by the end of June.
+Connectors: Rubber-molded cables have been purchased from Subconn.
+Fiber optic penetrators are proving harder to procure in Ti.
+However, we have received a quote for a Ti penetrator cable assembly from ISE that should meet our needs.